 When you store your customer data, be it on the cloud or on an in-house server, it needs to be secure.
 For most companies, this means double-checking regularly that the warehouse site is secure.
 Since many companies use third-party vendors for this service, it is imperative to do your due diligence when making your selection.
 Be sure to read the fine print and find out if the tool is safe and in compliance with all relevant standards.

-Whatever software, websites, or other tech that you use in your company, be sure to update it regularly.
+Whatever software, websites, or another tech that you use in your company, be sure to update it regularly.
 Updates often provide an added layer of security and repair potential weaknesses automatically.
 It may seem logical to wait until things slow down with your business before you go through the trouble of making updates.
 But waiting leaves your company open to attacks– and besides, if you’re doing things the right way with your business, you won’t have a slow season.

 Eliminate or Archive Older Data